 Woo!
 Done!
 It’s time to eat!
 Use the same thongs to fill pasta bowls, and serve it up with a sprinkle of chopped parsley and a hefty pinch of nutmeg.
 Yes, nutmeg.
 A nice tossed salad, and a glass of Pinot Grigio would be the ideal accompaniments.

 Cajun Chicken Alfredo is the perfect date night meal.
-It makes Hubby a very happy man.
+It makes Bacon Slayer a very happy man.

 But, I’m going to be honest with you.
-Your kitchen at the end of this meal will be completely trashed.
-Completely!
-As if a tornado went through with laser-like accuracy and targeted your cupboards.
-But don’t let that stop you–it’s totally worth it!
+Your kitchen will be completely trashed by the end of preparing this meal.
+Completely.
+Trashed.
+We’re talking it’ll look as if a tornado went through with laser-like accuracy and targeted your cupboards.
+But don’t let that stop you from making Cajun Chicken Fettuccine Alfredo–it’s totally worth it!

 Because chances are, your well fed and happy spouse will clean up the mess for you.
 Bacon Slayer was so thrilled that he couldn’t wash dishes fast enough so that I didn’t have to do it!
 Which made me very happy, too.